cubiclesoft/php-flexforms/docs/flex_forms.md

 Returns:  A string containing the host in URL format.

 This static function retrieves the host in URL format and looks like `http[s]://www.something.com[:port]` based on the current page request.
 The result of this function is cached.
-The $protocol parameter defaults to whatever type the connection is detected with BB_IsSSLRequest() but can be overridden by specifying "http" or "https".
+The `$protocol` parameter defaults to whatever type the connection is detected with `IsSSLRequest()` but can be overridden by specifying "http" or "https".

 FlexForms::GetRequestURLBase()
 ------------------------------